 Tropical Cyclone Storm Surge Inundation Map for All Other Locations.

 Based on the National Hurricane Center's Sea, Lake and Overland Surge from Hurricanes (SLOSH) model.

 This map above indicates the areas of Collier County that are subject to flood from storm surge from hurricanes based on the SLOSH depths from a storm category specific to Collier County.
 It shows the worst of the worst cases, that would be generated by a storm making landfall in the county.
 It does not show the surge from any particular track, but from all tracks.
 It does show the worst possible case for any part of the County for a tropical cyclone.
 Exiting and paralleling storms will not generate the surges shown in this map.
-Click HERE to see the storm surge associated with a particular address.

 It also does not show water depths, which vary depending on the storm strength, site elevation and distance from the coast.